 Big Chico Creek Ecological Reserve

 The Big Chico Creek Ecological Reserve is under the direction of the CSUC Research Foundation.
 Our mission is to work to preserve critical habitat and to provide a natural area for environmental research and education.

 The Big Chico Creek Ecological Reserve contains 3,950 acres of diverse canyon and ridge habitats, including 4.5 miles of Big Chico Creek, and is home to many species of plants and animals.
 BCCER was created with the purchase of the Simmons Ranch in 1999 and the Henning Ranch in 2001.
 It is owned by the California State University, Chico, Research Foundation.

 The Reserve ranges in elevation from 700 feet to 2,044 feet and contains a wide variety of habitats, including creek riffles and pools, riparian areas, oak woodlands, chaparral, pine forest, rock cliffs, and springs.
-These diverse habitats support more than 140 different wildlife species, including a number of listed species and species requiring large tracts of undisturbed habitat.
+These diverse habitats support hundreds of wildlife species, including a number of listed species and species requiring large tracts of undisturbed habitat.
 BCCER contributes to the understanding and wise management of the earth and its natural systems by preserving critical habitat, and providing a natural area for environmental research and education.

 GOALS OF THE RESERVE: